nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: How undo & redo executes

-* **Alternative 1 (current choice):** Saves the entire address book.
+* **Alternative 1 (current choice):** Saves the entire inventory.
   * Pros: Easy to implement.
   * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
-  * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+  * Pros: Will use less memory (e.g. for `delete`, just save the item/recipe being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

 * **Alternative 3:** Store a LinkedList of Negations of non-viewing commands.
   * Pros: Similar to **Alternative 2** but instead of an explicit undo for each command, store a size k LeakyStack of commands.
 This is easier to implement, but may be impacted by complex symantics of implementing macro commands.
   * Cons: Harder to implement.

 ### \[Proposed\] Data archiving

-_{Explain here how the data archiving feature will be implemented}_
+TO_BE_DISCUSSED

 --------------------------------------------------------------------------------------------------------------------